hr1juldey/IndiByte/media/tts/scene_10_vo_02.md

-It's like having a CROWD-SOURCED MAP... where EVERYONE contributes their LOCAL KNOWLEDGE to create a MORE ACCURATE, COMPREHENSIVE PICTURE.
+It's like having a crowd-sourced map where everyone contributes their local knowledge to create a more accurate, comprehensive picture.

-A FARMER in MAHARASHTRA can VALIDATE the NUTRITIONAL CONTENT of LOCAL MILLETS... while a RESTAURANT OWNER in KERALA can contribute INFORMATION about REGIONAL FISH VARIETIES.
+A farmer in Maharashtra can validate the nutritional content of local millets, while a restaurant owner in Kerala can contribute information about regional fish varieties.